|

 place shall never be with those cold and timid souls who

-in our ears, then imitate the action of the tiger;
+of war blows in our ears, then imitate the action of the

-sacrifice you call on him to make.
-The hardships of the
+than the sacrifice you call on him to make.
+The hardships of

 appearance.
 Otherwise, the enemy would not give in, but